Dokkyodaigakumae Station

 Dokkyodaigakumae Station (Soka-Matsubara) (獨協大学前駅 〈草加松原〉, Dokkyōdaigakumae-eki (Sōka-Matsubara)) is a passenger railway station located in the city of Sōka, Saitama, Japan, operated by the private railway operator Tōbu Railway.
 Opened in 1962, the station was formerly known as Matsubaradanchi Station until it was renamed in April 2017.

 Lines

 Dokkyodaigakumae Station is served by the Tōbu Skytree Line, and is 19.2 kilometers from the terminus of the line at Asakusa Station in Tokyo.

 Station layout

 The station has one elevated island platform with two tracks.
 The station building is located underneath the platforms.
 There are two additional tracks for non-stop trains to bypass this station.

 Platforms

 History

 The station opened on 1 December 1962 named Matsubaradanchi Station (松原団地駅).
 It was rebuilt as an elevated station in 1992.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Matsubaradanchi Station becoming "TS-17".

 On 1 April 2017, the station was renamed "Dokkyodaigaku-mae (Soka-Matsubara)" to reflect its closeness to Dokkyo University and also the Soka Matsubara Walking Trail.

 Passenger statistics

-In fiscal 2019, the station was used by an average of 59,443 passengers daily.
+In fiscal 2024, the station was used by an average of 28,205 passengers daily (boarding passengers only).